 How to Grasscycle:

 Composting is the natural process of decomposition and recycling of organic materials into a humus-rich soil amendment known as compost.
 Composting can be as simple as creating a compost pile in a corner of your yard, or as sophisticated as building a three-chambered system.

 Once ingredients have been layered, they should be turned every week or so.
 This form of composting will heat up from the activity of micro-organisms.
 Within a few days the temperature will reach 130 to 160 degrees fahrenheit.
 Hot compost can be ready to use in two to three months.

 Layer ingredients and let sit.
 This is the easiest way to compost.
 You will need to be patient because this method will take six months to two years before the compost is ready to

 Separated trimmings are accepted at the yard waste area at the County Landfills.
 The wood trimmings are mulched and the grass and leaves are composted.
-The mulch and compost are available to County residents at no charge.
 For more information call the Northern Landfill at 410-386-4550.